LazyPotato02/car-shop/README.md

-# Portfolio project about car store!
+# Portfolio project about car store !

 Technologies used:
   - Django